-- Article 19 (1) The Japan Legal Support Center Evaluation Committee (hereinafter referred to as "the evaluation committee") is hereby established within the Ministry of Justice to handle the administrative functions of the Japan Legal Support Center. - (2) The evaluation committee is responsible for the following administrative functions: - (i) those related to evaluating the business performance of the JLSC; - (ii) the handling of other things that are subject to the authority of the evaluation committee pursuant to this Act. - (3) Evaluation committee membership must be arranged to include at least one judge who has been recommended by the Supreme Court. - (4) Cabinet Order prescribes the organization of the evaluation committee, administrative functions under its jurisdiction, its members and other employees, and other necessary particulars of the evaluation committee beyond what is provided in the preceding two paragraphs.
+- Article 19 (1) The Japan Legal Support Center Evaluation Committee (referred to below as "the Evaluation Committee") is hereby established within the Ministry of Justice to handle the administrative functions of the Japan Legal Support Center. - (2) The Evaluation Committee is responsible for the following administrative functions: - (i) those related to evaluating the operational performance of the JLSC; - (ii) the handling of other matters that are subject to the authority of the Evaluation Committee pursuant to this Act. - (3) Evaluation Committee membership must be arranged to include at least one judge who has been recommended by the Supreme Court. - (4) Cabinet Order prescribes the organization of the Evaluation Committee, administrative functions under its jurisdiction, its members and other employees, and other necessary matters of the Evaluation Committee beyond what is provided in the preceding two paragraphs.